-PERFORMANCE MEASURES TARGETS 07/08 Actuals /Baseline 08/09 Estimate (1) 09/10 Target 10/11 Target 11/12 Target 1.1 Percentage of reviewed issuers that reduce deficiencies in their continuous disclosurea) Improved disclosuresubsequent to a continuous a) 100% (2) b) 91% Targets: a) ≥94% b) ≥85% a) ≥94% b) ≥90% a) ≥95% b) Set new baseline to reflect IFRS transition (3) a) ≥95% b) Improve on 10/11 baseline disclosure review b) Improved disclosure to minimum standards Our corporate finance division reviews issuer disclosure for non- compliance.
+PERFORMANCE MEASURES TARGETS 07/08 Actuals 08/09 09/10 10/11 11/12 /Baseline Actuals Target Target Target 1.1 Percentage of reviewed issuers that reduce deficiencies in their continuous disclosure a) Improved disclosure subsequent to a continuous a) 100% (1) b) 91% a) 100% (2) b) 87% a) ≥94% b) ≥90% a) ≥95% b) Set new baseline to reflect IFRS transition (3) a) ≥95% b) Improve on 10/11 baseline disclosure review b) Improved disclosure to minimum standards Our corporate finance division reviews issuer disclosure for non-compliance.
 At the end of each fiscal year, we retain an independent consultant to analyze the subsequent continuous disclosure of a statistically significant random sample of issuers that received comment letters from us during that year.
-The results of this review show the extent to which our detailed CD review work motivated non- compliant issuers to improve their disclosure voluntarily.
-1.2 Percentage of randomly sampled mining issuers that meet the minimum standards a) 74% b) 57% Targets: a) ≥70% b) >57% a) ≥70% b) ≥70% a) ≥75% b) ≥75% a) ≥80% b) ≥75% for technical disclosure in: a) Filed disclosure (News releases, Annual information forms, Management discussion and analysis) b) Issuer websites BC is home to most Canadian mining issuers.
-We will randomly select from a list of BC-based mining issuers and analyze whether those issuers' most recent technical filings were compliant with NI 43-101 Standards of Disclosure for Mineral Projects .
-This review shows the extent to which a sample of BC-based mining issuers is compliant in specific areas of their technical disclosure.
+The results of this review show the extent to which our detailed CD review work motivated non-compliant issuers to improve their disclosure voluntarily.
+1.2 Percentage of randomly sampled mining issuers that a) 74% a) 73% a) ≥70% a) ≥75% a) ≥8 meet the minimum standards for technical disclosure in: a) Filed disclosure (News releases, Annual information forms, Management discussion and analysis) b) Issuer websites b) 57% b) 65% b) ≥70% b) ≥75% b) ≥7 BC is home to most Canadian mining issuers.
+We will randomly so from a list of BC-based mining issuers and analyze whether those issuers' most recent technical filings were compliant with NI 43-16 Standards of Disclosure for Mineral Projects.
+This review shows the extent to which a sample of BC-based mining issuers is compliant specific areas of their technical disclosure.

-Notes: (1) We have stated targets where no estimates are currently available.
-Actual data for all targets will be available in the 08/09 Annual Report; (2) Based on a sample of 23 issuers; (3) Canada will adopt international financial reporting standards (IFRS), effective January 1, 2011, which changes the minimum standards
+Notes: (1) Based on a sample of 23 issuers; (2) Based on a sample of 15 issuers; (3) Canada will adopt international financial reporting standards (IFRS), effective January 1, 2011, which changes the minimum standards

-PERFORMANCE MEASURES TARGETS 07/08 Actuals /Baseline 08/09 Estimate 09/10 Target 10/11 Target 11/12 Target 1.3 Total percentage of BC-prime reporting issuers on defaulting issuer list 14% Target is to set new baseline (1) 10% improve- ment over 08/09 Set new baseline to reflect IFRS transition (2) 25% improve- ment over 10/11 The Securities Act requires reporting issuers to file certain information on time, in the required form, and with the appropriate fee.
+PERFORMANCE MEASURES TARGETS 07/08 Actuals /Baseline 08/09 Actuals 09/10 Target 10/11 Target 11/12 Target 1.3 Total percentage of BC-prime reporting issuers on defaulting issuer list 14% New system in place (1) Set new baseline to reflect new system Set new baseline to reflect IFRS transition (2) 25% improvement over 10/11 The Securities Act requires reporting issuers to file certain information on time, in the required form, and with the appropriate fee.
 We put issuers on a list of defaulting issuers if they do not file, fail to pay fees, or file materials clearly not in the required form.
 We track the total percentage of BC-prime reporting issuers on this list during each year.
-1.4 Average number of deficiencies per examination in Capital Markets Regulation 6.68 out of 57 categories $^{(3)}$ ≤ 6.35 targetDecrease deficiency average by 5%Set new baseline to reflect two average by 5%6.68 out of 57 categories $^{(3)}$ ≤ 6.35 targetDecrease deficiency average by 5%Set new baseline to categories 5% Our Capital Markets Regulation division reviews securities firms that are not SRO members for compliance with their regulatory obligations.
-Using various indicators of risk, we assess ratings to our firms so that we can determine how frequently and how closely to examine their compliance.
-Notes: (1) Today, firms have a few days to resolve issues before they are placed on the list of issuers in default.
-The new system will eliminate the grace period, resulting in a higher default incidence in the coming year.
+1.4 Average number of deficiencies per examination in Capital Markets Regulation 6.68 out of 57 categories (3) OVOTOGO DOVO DOVO Our Capital Markets Regulation division reviews securities firms that are not SRO members for compliance with their regulatory obligations.
+Using variou indicators of risk, we assess ratings to our firms so that we can determine how frequently and how closely to examine their compliance.

+Notes: (1) Prior to December 2008, firms had a few days to resolve issues before they are placed on the list of issuers in default.
+The new system implemented in December 2008 eliminates the grace period, resulting in a higher default incidence in the coming year.
 (2) Canada will adopt international financial reporting standards (IFRS) effective January 1, 2011.
 Transitional non-compliance may lead to more issuers going on the defaulting issuers list.
 For this reason, we are unable to set a reasonable level of issuer compliance in this year.
 (3) Based on 19 examinations.
+(4) Based on 20 examinations.